Women in Science: Dr Yang Yinping, IHPC

 more naturalist settings as and when things unfold.

-A third motivation is to decode highly complex communications with mixed-motives and conflicting cues, an example being mistrustful negotiations and sarcastic expressions.
+A third motivation is to decode highly complex communications with mixed-motives and conflicting cues, such as mistrustful negotiations and sarcastic expressions.

 Q: What is CrystalFeel?
 Tell us more about you and your team’s involvement in this project.